espocrm/documentation/docs/development/metadata/record-defs.md

 ## actionsDisabled

+*bool*

 Disable actions in the back-end.

 ## massActionsDisabled

+*bool*

 Disable mass actions in the back-end.

 ## exportDisabled

+*bool*

 To disable export regardless ACL.

 ## updateDuplicateCheck

+*bool*

 A boolean parameter.
 If true, then duplicate checking will be processed while updating a record.
-By default it's processed only when creating a new record.
+By default, it's processed only when creating a new record.

 ## relationships